Skip to Main Content

 Afternoon:

-After lunch we will head towards Opatija and enjoy a walk of the city.
+After lunch, we will head towards Opatija and enjoy a walk of the city.
 Located on the Adriatic coast surrounded by woods of bay laurel, Opatija is mostly known as a seaside and winter resort town.
-This history dates back to the 19th century, as Austrian Emperor Franz Joseph I used to spend several winter months living in Opatija and hosting royal guests from other kingdoms and empires of Europe.
-Because of this, Opatija is a treasure trove of 19th century luxury architecture and villas.
-After our visit, we will transfer via motorcoach to neighboring Lovran, where we will check-in to our new hotel.
-Lovran got its name after plant laurel that is common to find in the area.
+This history dates to the 19th century, as Austrian Emperor Franz Joseph I used to spend several winter months living in Opatija and hosting royal guests from other kingdoms and empires of Europe.
+Because of this, Opatija is a treasure trove of 19th-century luxury architecture and villas.
+After our visit, we will transfer via motorcoach to neighboring Lovran, where we will check in at our next hotel.
+Lovran got its name after Lauris nobilis, or bay laurel, that is common to find in the area.
 It was one of the first settlements on the Eastern slopes of Istrian peninsula and has a long urban history.

 Dinner: